 Lucian’s vehicle’s design is based loosely on the Stanley Rocket design, though with a galvanic power cell luxury design rather than the concept vehicle capable of 205 kph.

-As the series timeline progresses, have no doubts that motor-cars will grow to be more prominent, just as they became so in the real world.Sign up for Michael Coorlim's mailing list for advanced notification of new releases, or go check out some of his free fiction while it's there for the taking.
+As the series timeline progresses, have no doubts that motor-cars will grow to be more prominent, just as they became so in the real world.Questions?
+You are invited to either leave a comment below, or ask directly through the comment form.